-UC Green has evolved from its early start as a 1998 University of Pennsylvania’s Facilities and Real Estate Services program titled UC Bright.
-The goal of this program was to enhance University City and the surrounding neighborhoods which adequate and decorative lighting.
-Neighborhood resident and Penn staffer, Esaul Sanchez, was the first Executive Director.
-With Esaul’s leadership, residents came together with a shared vision to create an organization that would “unite community organizations, city agencies, university students and residents in local greening efforts” was born.
+UC Green began in 1998 as University of Pennsylvania program titled UC Bright.
+The goal of this program was to enhance University City and the surrounding neighborhoods with adequate and decorative lighting.
+Neighborhood resident and University of Pennsylvania staffer, Esaul Sanchez, was the first Executive Director.
+With Esaul’s leadership, residents came together with a shared vision to create an organization that would “unite community organizations, city agencies, university students and residents in local greening efforts”.

-Esaul Sanchez recruited a team of volunteers from the community, Penn’s staff, and student body to attend the Pennsylvania Horticultural Society’s Tree Tenders training.
-These volunteers joined existing community greening advocates who had been working for decades in the neighborhood, and together they formed the new UC Green Tree Tenders group and launch a series of tree and public landscape plantings.
+Esaul recruited a team of volunteers from the community, Penn’s staff, and student body to attend the Pennsylvania Horticultural Society’s Tree Tenders training.
+These volunteers joined existing community greening advocates who had been working for decades in the neighborhood, and together they formed the new UC Green Tree Tenders group.
 Many still serve today as UC Green’s Founding Volunteers.

-In 2003, UC Green hired Amanda Benner as its second executive director.
+In 2003, UC Green hired Amanda Benner as its second Executive Director.
 Amanda worked to establish UC Green as an independent non-profit organization with its own 501(c)(3) status.
-During Amanda’s tenure she initiated the UC Green Pruning Club and UC Green Corps to maintain mature street trees planted by UC Green.
+During Amanda’s tenure the UC Green Pruning Club and UC Green Corps were created to maintain street trees planted by UC Green.
 Winnie Harris joined the staff of UC Green during this time.
-As Program Coordinator she stewarded strong community relationships and infused UC Green Corps with compassion, accountability, ethics and excellence.
-Between 2003 and 2011, UC Green planted over 3,800 new street trees in University City, including those on streets and triangles in Powelton Village near Drexel University!
-The was achieved by building partnership and fostering community collaboration.
+As Program Coordinator, Winnie stewarded strong community relationships and infused UC Green Corps with compassion, accountability, ethics and excellence.
+Between 2003 and 2011, UC Green planted over 3,800 new street trees.
+This was achieved by building partnership and fostering community collaboration.

-In 2008, Sue Pringle was hired as UC Green’s third executive director.
-In addition to UC Green’s previous initiatives, Sue expanded the scope of UC Green’s environmental activities by partnering more closely with Woodland Cemetery, Bartram’s Garden, Spruce Hill Bird Sanctuary; and the Walnut Hill Community Garden.
+In 2008, Sue Pringle was hired as UC Green’s third Executive Director.
+Sue expanded the scope of UC Green’s environmental activities by partnering more closely with Woodland Cemetery, Bartram’s Garden, Spruce Hill Bird Sanctuary, and the Walnut Hill Community Garden.
 In addition, UC Green helped neighborhood volunteers construct and maintain beehives and built several community gardens.

 In 2012, Winnie Harris became the interim Executive Director and continued to lead University City and the surrounding communities in impactful tree planting, greening projects and land care.
-She active volunteers from our area universities and residents alike.
-Winnie focused on greening education of both youth through Green Corps and of residents through direct engagement.
+She activated volunteers from our area universities and residents alike.
+Winnie focused on greening education, both of youth through Green Corps and of adult residents through direct engagement.

-Tragically, Winnie was taken from her family, our community and this world on February 3rd 2017 through an act of random and senseless gun violence.
-A loss that was experienced in the hearts for friends, family, colleagues and mentees throughout the city that we grapple with to this day.
+Tragically, Winnie was taken from her family, our community and this world on February 3rd, 2017, through an act of random and senseless gun violence.
+A loss that was experienced in the hearts of friends, family, colleagues and mentees throughout the city that we grapple with to this day.
 Today, the Holly Street Neighbors Community Garden thrives in living and loving memorial to Winnie, its founder.
 Garden organizers and volunteers are committed to greener, safer communities, and the fight to end gun violence.